mimecast/dtail/doc/quickstart.md

 ```

 Please consult the OpenSSH documentation of your distribution if the test above does not work for you.

+### SSH Private Key file

+As an alternative to using a SSH Agent a SSH private key file can be used directly.
+Just add the argument ``--key ~/.ssh/id_rsa`` (pointing to your private key) to the DTail client.
+This currently does not work with password protected keys.
+Use the SSH Agent method instead in case your key comes with a password (recommended).

 ## Run DTail client